 Then, February 2012 came around, and we’d been in Jeddah six months.
 New country, new home, new job – the “nesting” conditions must have been optimal.
 We found out we were pregnant again, but were very ready for yet another disappointment, and thought at this point, we should probably invest in some permanent birth control method to prevent us from going through the pain of miscarrying a child too many more times.

 But nope – this one was a fighter. 🙂 Super stubborn.
 Not one to be ignored or denied anything he wants.
 The very same then, as he is to this day.
 Enter our beautiful third boy, Samuel Lawrence.
 We finally felt “complete.”
 He was what had been missing.

-And, long story short, history repeated itself a third time, and Samuel was diagnosed with Autism in July 2014.
-The day he was diagnosed, I cried, drank wine, and did yoga on a balcony in the hot, Florida sun.
+And, long story short, history repeated itself a third time.
+Samuel was evaluated and wasn’t concretely “diagnosed” with Autism but the doctors wrote in his assessment that they “strongly believed” Autism was present and recommended he be re-evaluated in a couple of years.
+It was all the same to us – in our hearts we felt certain that he had followed in his brothers’ footsteps.
+The day we received this news, I cried, drank wine, and did yoga on a balcony in the hot, Florida sun.
 Daniel watched generous amounts of baseball.

 And the next day, we mentally pulled ourselves up, took a breath, and thanked God for giving us three beautiful, loving, physically healthy boys.
 In spite of the numerous known (and unknown) challenges both behind and ahead of us, we would do our best to give them every opportunity we could afford to experience life, the world, different cultures, and eventually become independent enough to successfully pursue their dreams.